 Always remember to anchor high during a negotiation!

-We Can Rationalize Anything
+We Can Rationalize Any Purchase, Be Careful

 I love cars.
 But perhaps more than anything, I love enjoying a car and NOT having to pay for one.
 I can easily spend an hour inhaling new car smell like a crack addict.
 My daydreaming skills are excellent.
 I don’t mind talking to salespeople because they tell me stories about what type of people buy such and such car, how they buy it, and all sorts of interesting insights I can write about on Financial Samurai.